 Cruciferous vegetables are rich in a nutrient known as indole-3-carbinol or I3C.
 I3C converts into diindolymethane in the body, which helps rid the liver of excess estrogen.
 Add cauliflower, broccoli, Brussels sprouts, kale, bok choy, spinach and other leafy greens to your diet to help get rid of excess estrogen in your body.

 Using rosemary in your cooking can help your body form healthy estrogen.
 Rosemary is a natural antioxidant.
-It also enhances mood and memory, aids in thyroid function to improve weight loss, and boosts your metabolism.
+The essential oil also enhances mood and memory, aids in thyroid function to improve weight loss, and boosts your metabolism.

 Isoflavones are antioxidants that help increase good estrogens in the body.
 Herbs such as Trifolium pratense, Pueraria montana and Pueraria lobata can be used in tea form to provide your body with a healthy dose of isoflavones.